Clusters, inertia, and root numbers: The inertia representation

 \section{The inertia representation}

 In this section, we are going to apply the results built up so far in order to determine both $H^1_{\acute{e}t}(C/\overline{K},\qq_{\ell})$ purely in terms of the information contained in its cluster picture.
-To state the relevant theorems, we will need to introduce more notation and define some more invariants associated to clusters.
-For simplicity in the following definitions, we shall suppose that the defining polynomial $f$ of the hyperelliptic curve $C$ is monic (the general definitions can be found in \cite{DDMM}) but note that this simplification has no effect on the statement of Theorem \ref{repthm}
+We deal with the hyperelliptic curve $C/K: y^2=f(x)$ and let $c_f$ be the leading coefficient of $f$.
+To state the relevant theorems, we will need to introduce more notation and define some more invariants associated to clusters; see \cite{DDMM} for the full definitions.